madzumo/DevOps-Pipeline/README.md

 new K8s images and deploys the application with all the services to the newly created EKS cluster.

 Python executes several triggers for the sake of this demonstration.
-In a private environment, Jenkins would handle most of the hand-offs.
+In a production environment, Jenkins would normally handle most of the hand-offs.
 Either way, the result is the deployment of a microservice e-commerce web application from scratch **Fully Automated**.

 Upon completion, you will have access to the newly created e-commerce site to test out its functionality,